-All directors attended 100% of the full Board meetings that were held during the year ended December 31, 2014, with the exception of Mr. Webster and Mr. Philpot, each of whom missed one meeting.
+All directors attended 100% of the full Board meetings that were held during the year ended December 31, 2015, with the exception of Mr. Fretwell, who missed one meeting.

 Board Mandate

 The Board is in the process of updating the Board mandate, which generally speaking, is to manage and supervise the management of the business and affairs of the Company and to act with a view to the best interest of the Company.
 The Board oversees the management of the Company's affairs directly and through committees.
 The Board's responsibilities include, among other matters, reviewing and approving the Company's overall business strategies and annual business plan, review and approving the annual corporate budget and forecast, reviewing and approving significant capital investments outside the approved budget, reviewing major strategic initiatives to ensure that the Company's proposed actions accord with shareholder objectives, and assessing management's performance against approved business plans and industry standards.